legacysurvey/legacysurvey/pages/index.rst

    The sky coverage is approximately bounded by -18\ |deg| < |delta| < +84\ |deg|
    in celestial coordinates and :math:`|b|` > 18\ |deg| in Galactic coordinates.
-   To achieve this goal, the Legacy Surveys are conducting 3 imaging projects on different telescopes, described in more depth at the following links:
+   To achieve this goal, the Legacy Surveys are conducting 3 imaging projects on different telescopes, described in more detail at the following links and in the `DESI Legacy Imaging Surveys Overview Paper.`_

    ========================================== ===================================== ===========================================
    *The Beijing-Arizona Sky Survey* (`BASS`_) *The DECam Legacy Survey* (`DECaLS`_) *The Mayall z-band Legacy Survey* (`MzLS`_)